Bonterra Energy Corp. Announces First Quarter 2022 Results

-Total barrels of oil equivalent per day (BOE)(4)
+Total barrels of oil equivalent per day (BOE)(3)

 Funds flow is not a recognized measure under IFRS.
 For these purposes, the Company defines funds flow as funds provided by operations including proceeds from sale of investments and investment income received excluding the effects of changes in non-cash working capital items and decommissioning expenditures settled.

 Net debt is not a recognized measure under IFRS.
-The Company defines net debt as current liabilities less current assets plus long-term bank debt and subordinated debt.
+The Company defines net debt as current liabilities less current assets plus long-term subordinated debt and subordinated debentures.

 BOE may be misleading, particularly if used in isolation.
 A BOE conversion ratio of 6 MCF: 1 bbl is based on an energy conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.

-- Production averaged 11,909 BOE per day in Q1 2021, 18 percent higher than the preceding quarter, reflecting a successful drilling program that re-commenced in the fourth quarter of 2020, along with the reactivation of wells that had been voluntarily shut-in due to low commodity prices.
+- Production averaged 13,287 BOE per day in Q1 2022, 12 percent higher than Q1 2021, reflecting an active drilling program along with the continued reactivation of wells that were previously shut-in voluntarily due to low commodity prices.

-- Realized oil and gas sales totaled $48.8 million in Q1 2021, a 54 percent increase over Q4 2020 and 27 percent higher than Q1 2020, due primarily to significantly improved realized commodity pricing and increased production volumes compared to Q4 2020.
+- Revenue from realized oil and gas sales totaled $91.5 million in Q1 2022, an 88 percent increase over Q1 2021 and 16 percent higher than Q4 2021, due primarily to significantly improved commodity prices that drove strong netbacks coupled with a strong production profile.

-- Capital expenditures totaled $23.5 million in Q1 2021, with $19.3 million directed to the drilling of 13 gross (12.9 net) wells and the completion, equip and tie-in of 14 gross (13.8 net) wells, four of which were drilled in 2020.
-Three of the 13 wells drilled in Q1 were placed on production in early Q2 2021.
-The balance of the capital was allocated primarily to related infrastructure and recompletions.
+- Capital expenditures totaled $32.2 million in Q1 2022, with $25.6 million directed to the drilling of 12 gross (11.8 net) operated wells and the completion, equip and tie-in of 11 gross (10.8 net) operated wells, with six of the completed and equipped wells having been drilled late in 2021.
+Five (5.0 net) of the remaining wells drilled in Q1 2022 were placed on production in Q2 2022.
+The balance of the capital was allocated to related infrastructure, recompletions and non-operated capital programs.

 QUARTER IN REVIEW

-Bonterra's 2021 Annual and Special Meeting of Shareholders (the "Meeting") will be held virtually via live audio webcast, online at https://web.lumiagm.com/278270761, on Thursday, on May 20, 2021 at 10:00am Calgary time.
-In light of the ongoing public health concerns related to COVID-19 and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is holding the Meeting as a virtual (by electronic means) shareholder meeting only.
-Although shareholders will not be able to attend the Meeting in person, registered shareholders and duly appointed proxyholders will be able to attend, participate and vote at the Meeting online at https://web.lumiagm.com/278270761.
-Shareholders who do not hold shares in their own name ("Beneficial Shareholders"), will be able to attend the meeting as a guest, but not be able to participate or vote at the Meeting, unless they take steps to appoint themselves as a proxyholder.
+Bonterra's 2022 Annual Meeting of Shareholders (the "Meeting") will be held virtually via live audio webcast, online at https://web.lumiagm.com/#/249874837, on Wednesday, May 18, 2022, at 10:00 a.m.
+(Calgary time).
+Due to the ongoing public health guidelines related to COVID-19 at the time of the meeting organization, the Corporation is holding the Meeting as a virtual (by electronic means) shareholder meeting only.
+Although shareholders will not be able to attend the Meeting in person, registered shareholders and duly appointed proxyholders will be able to attend, participate and vote at the Meeting online at https://web.lumiagm.com/#/249874837.

 Bonterra Energy Corp. is a conventional oil and gas corporation with operations in Alberta, Saskatchewan and British Columbia, focused on its strategy of long-term, sustainable growth and value creation for shareholders.
 The Company's shares are listed on The Toronto Stock Exchange under the symbol "BNE".